ballerina-platform/blog/_posts/2023-07-07-announcing-ballerina-2201.7.0-swan-lake-update-7.md

 ## Aggregation and grouping

-The language now supports the `group by` and `collect` clauses to perform aggregation and grouping related operations as shown in the example below.
+The language now supports the `group by` and `collect` clauses to perform aggregation and grouping-related operations as shown in the example below.

 ### Aggregation